jcbmrrs/Group5/README.md

 INFO 343 Autumn 2017 Group 5

 Product: <br/>
-    Our team will build a CryptoCurrency Tracker for differnet types of Cryptocurrencies on the market.
-It will list the top 100 CryptoCurrencies by Market Caps.
-Users can click on the link of the currecny and get more information.
-Users can also compare cryptocurrencies to make the best investment.
+    Our project is a cryptocurrency tracker for the different kinds of cryptocurrencies on the market.
+It will list the top 100 cryptocurrencies by market capitalization.

+    What we offer to our users:
+    * Users will be able to create an account to allow them to track and manage their cryptocurrency portfolio
+    * Users are able to compare different cryptocurrencies
+    * Users are able to view real time data on the market value of cryptocurrencies
+    * Users can subscribe to an email notification on certain currencies regarding any sort of anomalies

 Group Roles: </br>
     1. Jarod    =>   PM/Design<br />